 - Sprouting container- This can be anything really.
 I prefer using quart mason jars as I love to see the grains sprouting.

 - Perforated Lid- You can use 2 different things for this.
 The first is just basic cheesecloth.
 If you're using a mason jar, cut a square of cheesecloth to fit over the jar with a 2-3 inch overhang.
 You can secure it on the jar with a screw ring for the jar, or a rubber band.
 The second is an actual sprouting lid.
 This is what I use and love.
 They are pretty inexpensive.
 If you want to make a habit out of sprouting, they are worth the investment.

 Safety When It Comes To Sprouted Grains

-It is important to note a few things when it comes to safely sprout grains.
+It is important to note a few things when it comes to safely sprouting grains.

-First, the environment you sprout in is an environment bacteria thrive in.
+First, the environment you sprout in is an environment bacteria thrive.
 Don’t panic.
 Here is what you need to know.

 Start with clean utensils, jars, lids, etc. Once your sprouts have sprouted, move them to the fridge.
 Get them in a cooler space to stop any chance of bacterial growth.